 Reading is one of my favorite things to do, and sometimes my busy schedule doesn’t allow me the time to sit down with a good book.
 Recently, I’ve begun to read while doing some low intensity cardio such as walking on the treadmill or riding the stationary bike.
 When I’m engulfed in a suspenseful novel, thirty minutes can breeze by without me even checking the time.
 It’s also given me the chance to catch up on books I’ve been dying to read, it’s a win-win!

-If you prefer exercise that involves more movement than reading would allow, listening to a podcast could be a great option for you.
-It’s like listening to the radio but you get to choose the content that you want to hear about.
-There are podcasts that are almost like TV shows where you have to follow a storyline, or you could catch up on the latest news about your favorite sports team.
+If you prefer exercise that involves more movement than reading would allow, listening to a podcast or audiobook could be a great option for you.
+There are podcasts that are almost like TV shows where you have to follow a storyline, or you could catch up on the latest news about your favorite sports team or get your giggles on with some comedy.
+And if reading and exercise is a big no for you, see if you can find your book on audible – that way you make some progress in that novel and you get to hear it with character voices.
 There are a variety of categories to choose from, the possibilities are endless!

 Catch up with a friend